 The park's rich environment with trees like chinquapin, evergreen oak, and zelkova is dotted with features including a tea house imbued with Japanese ambiance and a local museum.
 Across the road you'll find the former Yoshida Shigeru Residence with a Japanese garden that pioneered the inclusion of modernist elements.

-Business HourFormer Mitsui Bettei District Freedom in the Garden / Former Yoshida Shige Residence District 9:00-17:00 (Last admission 16:45)
+Business HourFormer Mitsui Bettei District Freedom in the Park / Former Yoshida Shigeru Residence District 9: 00-17: 00 (Admission until 16:45)

 Theater / dance musicsDouble Planet Episode 10Double Planet Episode 10 "I have something to do with the night sky" Luka Tamaru (Furutajun & Yota Kanda / ･･･

 Art / photographyA gallery where you want to meet the ownerKanagawa Gallery Sanpo File.13 Utsuwa Nanahana Shino Yamamoto (Gallery Watts) The DM sent from "Utsuwa Nanahana&quo ･･･

 Theater / dance musicsDouble Planet Episode 9Double Planet Episode 9 "Maybe Tamaru-san?"
 Satoru Aono (Furutajun & Yota Kanda / Radio Shonan Personality ･･･